National Council of Teachers of English

 NCTE ANNUAL CONFERENCE

-In November 2012, the NCTE national conference will be held in Las Vegas, NV, from November 15-20.
+In November 2014, the NCTE national conference will be held in Washington, DC, from November 20-23.
 Check out the site for more information and plan to see your professors, cooperating teachers, and fellow students present their work: www.ncte.org/annual.
-Contact Dr. Crochunis if you are interested in attending.
+Contact Dr. Crochunis if you are interested in attending and perhaps working at the conference.

 PCTELA ANNUAL CONFERENCE

-This year, the PCTELA state-wide conference will be held on October 26 and 27, 2012 at the Lancaster Marriott and Convention Center in Lancaster, PA.
+This year, the PCTELA state-wide conference will be held on October 24 and 25, 2014 at the Doubletree by Hilton—Pittsburgh in Greentree, PA.

 Check out the organization's site for more information and plan to see your